zmackie/zblog/content/posts/warts-and-all-mindset.md

 There's a common saying:
 > If I had 5 minutes to cut down a tree, I'd spend three minutes sharpening the axe.

-This quote, often attributed to Abe Lincoln ([maybe incorrectly](https://quoteinvestigator.com/2014/03/29/sharp-axe/)) gets to the heart of what I want to talk about today: your mindset towards the journey of learning to code will have everything to do with how smoothly and successfully that journey goes.
+This old saw, often attributed to Abe Lincoln ([maybe incorrectly](https://quoteinvestigator.com/2014/03/29/sharp-axe/)) gets to the heart of what I want to talk about today: your mindset towards the journey of learning to code will have everything to do with how smoothly and successfully that journey goes.

 Mine was in many ways a halting, rocky trip.
 But I learned somethings about managing myself along the way.
 If there's one thing to take away from this post: **Adopt a growth mindset.**